 What happens if I do not pay my sewer bill on time?

-Sewer bills that are not paid on or before their due date will be assessed a 10% late fee on the first of the month.
-At the close of each fiscal year, the District audits its delinquent accounts and submits applicable customer information to the County for inclusion on its tax roll.
+Sewer bills that are not paid on or before their due date are automatically assessed a 10% late fee on the first of the month.
+At the close of each fiscal year, the District audits its delinquent accounts and submits delinquent customer information to the County for inclusion on its tax roll.
 Your delinquent sewer service charges will be added to your property tax bill and the County will collect on our behalf.

 What happens if my tenant doesn't pay their sewer bill?